amitesh1801/Birdie-Escape/README.md

 # Flappy-Bird
-The Best Game in the world made by using my own assets.
+The Best Game in the world recreated by me.
+Jump right in and help birdie fly through the obstacles.